 This paper attempts to defuse this argument, proceeding as follows.
 First, I will review the informal statements of the credal argument and offer a more substantive formulation (sec.
 1).
-Second, I will offer two separate attempts to defuse the argument (sec.
-2) arguing first that adherence to (PP) can be rationalized based on its implications for an agent's outright beliefs about frequencies (sec.
+Second, I will offer two separate proofs of (PP) for non-Humean chance, attempting to defuse the argument (sec.
+2), arguing first that adherence to (PP) can be rationalized based on its implications for an agent's outright beliefs about frequencies (sec.
 2.1) and second that adherence to (PP) can be rationalized in terms of its implications for the accuracy of an agent's credence function (sec.
 2.2).
 Finally, I will consider two objections and offer replies (sec.
 3).